Schleifner/Tiny-Wasm-Compiler-Learn/Chapter04/Readme.md

 ## Task to do

 1. Support div_s/div_u instructions.
 2. Check if operand is 0 before div.
+Check for integer overflow.
 3. Design how to abort JIT code execution at trap.
 4. Extend the interface between Wasm and C++ to return trap code to C++.
 5. Pass [all test cases](./test).